 Castles remind of past times.
 The history of Bloemendal starts with the Aachen Cloth manufacturer Arnold von Clermont.
 As a purveyor to the Russian Tsar, Von Clermont put it very far in his business and decided to realize his life's dream at the age of 63.

-Opposite his dyeing factory the foundation stone of a magnificent country residence is laid in 1971, which will carry the name "Schloss Blumenthal" and to his own description is located "Im Lugenthal".
-After only several months of well-earned rest in the still not fully completed building, he deceased on the 5th of december 5 1795
+Opposite its new weaving mill, in 1791, the first stone is laid of a royal residence, which will bear the name "Schloss Blumenthal" and according to his own description "Im Lugenthal".
+But after only a few months of well-deserved rest in the not yet fully completed building, he died on 5 December 1795.

-After the death of his father, son Adam kept on building on the not yet completed Blumenthal.
-Because of the weak economy at the time of the French Revolution, the "house" has been in different hands and in 1846 Aachens councilor Joh.
-Wilh. van Lommessen bought the house.
-He gave the building to the religious order "Dames du Sacre Coeur", which his both daughters, Anne and Caroline, had joined.
+After the death of his father, son Adam had to complete the not yet completed Blumenthal building.
+Among others due to the weak economy at the time of the French revolution, the "house" comes in different hands and in 1846 it is sold to the Aachen Stadtrat Joh.
+Wilh. van Lommessen.
+This donates the building to the ladies' order Sacra Coeur, where his two daughters Anna and Caroline have now entered.

 Bloemendal built up great fame within the Catholic boarding schools in Europe and even beyond.
 Rose Kennedy has even attended boarding school here.
 During the occupation 1940-1944 the building was claimed by the occupying forces and turned into a lazaret with a capacity of 350 beds.
 From 1947, the boarding school, now under the Dutch name Klooster Bloemendal, runs at full speed until the beginning of 1970; then both the number of pupils and the monastic orders start to decline.
 In 1976, almost 130 years of monastic life came to an end; the sisters leave the monastery and in 1978 the municipality of Vaals becomes the owner.